 Our mission is to provide useful services, to be a home for creative journalists and to develop innovative strategies and products together with them.

 The AEJ in Belgium therefore also accepts as associate members media experts and professionals, academics, public relations and communication professionals, civil society advocates, political and business leaders and artists.
-It does this in order to enrich the dialogue about media-related issues and to facilitate the growth of the profession in what is a very challenging time for the industry and the profession.
+It does this in order to enrich the dialogue about media-related issues and to facilitate the growth of the profession in what is a very challenging time for the industry.
 This openness to innovation leads us to match up and combine forces with cultural partners too, such as the Bozar in Brussels.

 AEJ International, an aisbl under Belgian Law, brings together individual journalists through their membership of national sections of the AEJ.
 The AEJ was set up in 1962 in what was then the six European Economic Community (EEC) countries and was founded by some 70 journalists who were driven by the conviction that European integration needed to proceed in a democratic way and who believed in the potential of journalism to promote European harmony.
 They were determined to defend freedom of information and freedom of the press in Europe for that purpose.
 More information can be found on the AEJ website.